saveourtool/diktat/info/guide/guide-chapter-1.md

 fun addKeyListener(Listener)
 ```

-2. An underscore can be included in the JUnit test function name and should be a logical component used to separate names (???).
-Each logical part denoted in lowerCamelCase (???), for example, a typical pattern of using underscore: pop_emptyStack.
+2. An underscore (`_`) can be included in the JUnit test function name and should be used as a separator.
+Each logical part denoted in `lowerCamelCase`, for example, a typical pattern of using underscore: `pop_emptyStack`.
 <!-- =============================================================================== -->
 ### <a name="c1.5"></a> 1.5 Constants
-### <a name="r1.5.1"></a> Rule 1.5.1 Constant names should be in UPPER case, words separated by underscore (???)
+### <a name="r1.5.1"></a> Rule 1.5.1 Constant names should be in UPPER case, words in the name are separated by underscore
 Constant names should be in UPPER case, words separated by underscore.
 The jeneral constant naming conventions are listed below:
 1. Constants are attributes created with the `const` keyword, or top-level/`val` local variables of an object that holds immutable data.
 In most cases, constants can be identified as a `const val` property from the `object`/`companion object`/file top level.
 These variables contain a fixed constant values that typically should never be changed by programmers.
 This includes basic types, strings, immutable types, and immutable collections of immutable types.
 The value is not constant for the object, which state can be changed.